git-town/git-town/documentation/development/branch_hierarchy.md

 These are branches that serve some special purpose, such as deployment.
 Perennial branches cannot be killed or shipped, and only rebase with their own tracking branch when synced.
-These are stored in the git config under `git-town.perennial-branch-names` as a comma seperated list.
+These are stored in the git config under `git-town.perennial-branch-names` as a space seperated list.

 ## Nested Feature Branches